 Trees can be a survivalist’s best friend.
 They provide wood, sap, cordage, and sometimes even water.
 It is vital to understand how to identify and use different trees to survive in an emergency.
 You should practice identifying them by both their leaves and bark so that you can find them in any season of the year.
+Trees survive in all kinds of environments, from areas with high soil moisture to arid environments.
 The key to surviving using trees is accurate identification, so practice is essential.

 Here are our top six trees every survivalist should know: